|

 1913

-France and America, the new governments adopted neoclassicism
+republics in France and America, the new governments adopted

-as the style for their official art, by virtue of its association
+neoclassicism as the style for their official art, by virtue of its

-the orders, or arrangement of columns, and sparing use of ornamentation.
+strict use of the orders, or arrangement of columns, and sparing use of

-Neoclassism was last the phase of European classicism in the
+ornamentation.
+Neoclassism was last the phase of European classicism in

 St. Basil the Great Church